gorenje/millieons.org/w/cuckoo.md

 For the Church of Uckoo, an octagon is a shape with eight sides.
 It was the first word that occurred to the founders of Cuckoo that began with 'o' and which made for a nice abbreviation.
 That's all.

 The Church of Uckoo holds and maintains five core teachings, these are unconscious, dissonance, reinvention, independency and meaninglessness.
-Together these form the *Rationality of UDRIM*.
+Together these form the *Undeniability of Udrim*.
 Many beliefs stem from these core teachings and these beliefs are discussed in the Commentaries on Cuckoo, otherwise known as *The Book of CoC*.

 ## Teaching: Unconscious

 At its heart, the Church of Uckoo postulates that the unconscious is the ultimate fulfiller of our dreams and ambitions.
 Cuckoo teaches that the unconscious exclusively underlies all other spirituality.
 To become more spiritual you must allow your unconscious to guide you on your journey.

 In our day-to-day lives, our unconscious is generally ignored and dismissed as irrelevant.
-We live in a extermely conscious world.
-Yet the existence of the unconscious is more provable and more generally accepted than God, the Devil, Heaven and Hell all put together.
+We live in a intensely conscious world.
+Yet the existence of the unconscious is more provable and generally more accepted than God, the Devil, Heaven and Hell all put together.

 Rarely does anyone question the existence of the unconscious.
 Rarely is there an argument on the existence of the unconscious.
 Its proof as as simple as drinking from a cup.
 Reflect on how many muscles were *consciously* controlled to make the cup come to the mouth, the throat swallow the liquid and the hand moving the cup back to the table whence it came.
 All these actions occur *simultaneously* to the beating of the heart, the lungs breathing and ourselves mentally reflecting on tomorrows weather.